 So, let me begin with the morning of the 21st of October.
 I had been on a similar diet, for two days less of two weeks prior to this appointment, minus the beef liver.
 Also, I tend to eat less in the fall, so even my strawberry-kiwi smoothies were not as frequently consumed.

 However, on the morning of the 21st, I made certain to drink one MORE tall glass of water than I did for the 1st PRP treatment.
 And, if you’ve been following along with me, you already know that I drank 3 very tall glasses of water before my first PRP treatment.

-Once I arrived, my temperature determined me to be safe enough… I was then asked to go to the room at the far end of the office.
+Once I arrived at the TIPS clinic and my temperature determined me to be safe enough… I was then asked to go to the room at the far end of the office.

 Thankfully, Ron was going to be extracting the 3 very large vials of blood from me once again.

 Ron was soooo funny the first time that blood was drawn for my first PRP injections that he made it possible for this ‘wuss’ to actually tolerate (and laugh a LOT!) having alllllll of that blood extracted (which, until it was over, I thought that he was removing the regular sized vials).

 This time Ron and I were NOT so fortunate.

 For some reason, my first vein offer up one vial of blood, and then apparently collapsed and the rest of my veins decided to remain HIDDEN.
 Yes, you read correctly… HIDDEN.

 None of my veins wanted to come to the surface that morning.
 After several attempts, he got another person to try, and I felt sooooo sorry for her, as she too could NOT get my veins to surface after trying BOTH arms.